teamPERSEUS/Pomocode-GitHubService/README.md

 # Pomocode-GitHubService
-GitHub OAuth and GitHub data microservice for the Pomocode Application.
+GitHub data microservice for the Pomocode Application.